foundation/foundation-sites/docs/pages/abide.md

 alpha_numeric : /^[a-zäöüßA-ZÄÖÜ0-9]+$/,
 ```

-Then you need to  customize the builtin pattern as explained in the next section.
+Then you need to customize the builtin patterns as explained in the next section.
 Otherwise Abide will produce an error if a special character is input in your text field which is validated with `pattern="alpha"` or  `pattern="alpha_numeric"`.

-Here is the definition of the builtin patterns:
+Here are the definitions of the builtin patterns:

 ```JS
 alpha : /^[a-zA-Z]+$/,